0xPolygon/edge-contracts/docs/child/ChildERC20PredicateAccessList.md

-# ChildERC1155Predicate
+# ChildERC20PredicateAccessList

-*Polygon Technology (@QEDK, @wschwab)*
+*Polygon Technology (@QEDK)*

-> ChildERC1155Predicate
+> ChildERC20PredicateAccessList

-Enables ERC1155 token deposits and withdrawals across an arbitrary root chain and child chain
+Enables ERC20 token deposits and withdrawals (only from allowlisted address, and not from blocklisted addresses) across an arbitrary root chain and child chain